To see a copy of our full Data Protection Policy click here.

 Personal Information held by WDT by individual consent may be used for purposes associated with;

-- maintenance of WDT activity records
+- maintenance of WDT activity and account records

 - internal monitoring

 - manage our employees and volunteers

 - equal opportunity monitoring